DimABSA/DimABSA2026/README.md

 Based on this formulation, we define two subtasks equivalent to those in Track A, with the stance target regarded as the aspect.

 ### Subtask 1: Dimensional Aspect Sentiment Regression (DimASR)

-  Given a text and one or more aspects (targets), predict a real-valued *VA score* for each aspect, reflecting the stance expressed by the speaker toward it.
+Given a text and one or more aspects (targets), predict a real-valued **valence-arousal (VA)** score for each aspect, reflecting the stance expressed by the speaker toward it.

+The input is in JSON Lines format and includes the following fields.
+- `ID` → Unique identifier for the instance
+- `Text` → A sentence or paragraph expressing subjective opinions
+- `Aspect` → A list of one or more target aspects mentioned in the text

+The output should be in JSON Lines format and include the following fields.
+All textual outputs are **case-sensitive**.
+- `ID` → A unique identifier that exactly matches the input ID.
+- `Aspect_VA` → A list of objects, where each object contains:
+  - `Aspect` → The aspect name(s) exactly as they appear in the input (case-sensitive, same order).
+  - `VA` → The valence-arousal score is represented in the `V#A` format, with each value ranging from 1.00 to 9.00 and **rounded to two decimal places**.

 <details>
 <summary>Example</summary>